rajasegar/eax/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![npm version](http://img.shields.io/npm/v/ember-app-explorer.svg?style=flat)](https://npmjs.org/package/ember-app-explorer "View this project on npm")

-A CLI tool to explore your Ember.js app folders
+A CLI tool to explore your Ember.js app folders to make better decisions for your code maintainability and modularity.

 ## Features
+- View your ember app details like ember-cli version, no of dependencies and dev dependencies, supported Node.js versions, the package manager used and so on.
 - View File size composition of your `app/` folder
 - Find the file size of your components, routes, etc in decreasing order
+- You can export the file size data to a CSV format for deeper analysis
+- Find the largest and heavy components and their dependencies with other entities
 - Find where your components, services are used in the app
 - Find the asset composition of your builds like percentage of JS,CSS and images
+- View the compression statistics for your build assets like Gzip and Brotli

 ## Install
 ```